Her Heart for a Compass: Plot

-She speaks with a sense of detachment about the reckless of yore, whose last major publicity push, just over a decade ago, came after the admittedly profligate royal was caught promising a reporter disguised as a sheik access to the Prince in exchange for £500 told her, "I think you probably are the woman in the world who has had more bad front pages than any other," which is saying something, she still has to have her hair done to talk to you, but she's now not so vocal.

 The Lady, who has previously written her roman à clef memoirs, holding passion for historical strong women.
 While initially submitting to the strictures of high society and the tribulations of the marriage market, she endures a pasting from the press before emerging triumphant, throwing off the weight of expectations to become her true self.
 Proud to bring her personal brand to the world, sweeps the reader from the drawing rooms of Victoria's court and the grand country houses of Scotland and Ireland, where she was cast out from the royals amid her scandal, and fell deeply into debt to the slums of London, and then the mercantile bustle of 1870s New York.

 Margaret embarks on a journey of self-discovery where she will meet like-minded, and equally spirited, companions who shape her world.

-She once confessed: "I was hopeless from the start… they could never make me the perfect princess", it follows the Lady Margaret Montagu Douglas Scott, "who desires to break the mould, follow her internal compass – her heart – and discover her raison d'être – falling in love along the way".
+It follows the Lady Margaret Montagu Douglas Scott, "who desires to break the mould, follow her internal compass – her heart – and discover her raison d'être – falling in love along the way".
 She is a spirited, Titian-haired, freckled beauty, whose curls just won't quit.
 But as she navigates the challenges of forging her own path in life, will she find the greatest courage of all, to follow her heart against all odds…?